wyohackathon/wyohackathon.github.io/.github/ISSUE_TEMPLATE/hacker-wants-team.md

-Please be descriptive in you title since this is all the shows in you request!
+Please be descriptive in you title!
+This will make is much easier for other hackers to find/help you.
 ---
 name: Hacker wants team
 about: You have skills and want to find a team?
 Great!